 Intended outcome Success criteria To improve the communication and interaction of the children in EYFS.
 Children in EYFS will have good communication skills, enabling them to interact and resolve conflict with words.
+Neli screening completed and intervention started - need to ensure time and room is available for this.
+To fully implement in 2024-2025.
+Good use of PSHE RSE schemes within EYFS and constant interaction and intervention as and when conflict occurs.
 To equip the children with the skills required to know more and remember more.
 Children will be better able to maintain focus and attention during learning and will know ways of achieving this and will retain more of the curriculum.
+Work on retrieval practice well established across the school.
+Continue to develop and support staff across the school to embed this practice.
 To improve end of year outcomes for spelling for all children, bringing them at least in line with National figures.
 Writing in KS1 will be at least in line with the national average.
-To improve the fluency and instant recall for all pupils, including closing the gap for PP children.
+To be embedded in 2024 - 2025 To improve the fluency and instant recall for all pupils, including closing the gap for PP children.
 Arithmetic and fluency recall will be improved and the gap between PP children and non PP children will be closed at the end of year results.
+The gap between PP children and non PP children has closed in some year groups but there is still improvements to be made.
+Maintain and embed in 2024-2025.
 To ensure that Pupil Premium children still have access to school trips, residentials despite the cost-of-living crisis.
 Pupil Premium children will have the same opportunities and access to the wider curriculum as non-Pupil Premium children.
+PP children regularly accessing school trips, residentials and clubs.
 To develop the children's mental health and well-being and equip them with the tools to maintain it.
 The metal health and well-being of the children will be greatly improved and the children will know how to maintain their own mental health and well-being.
+Maintain and embed in 2024-2025